-The MX uses one TURBOchannel slot and is used with the 19-inch VR319 monitor.
+The MX uses one TURBOchannel slot and is used with either the 19-inch VR319 or 17-inch VRM17 monitor.

 The MX is suitable for software development, desktop publishing, database management, and other applications that do not require color or greyscale but can benefit from flicker-free high resolution.